What are the most important components of good parenting? I invite you to consider the power of the calm, caring, and consistent parent.

 For example, nurture lots of caring and attention for the moments that you value.
 If you care about kindness, be attentive to it.
 If you care about hard work and effort, notice it.
 If you care about cooperation, give your attention to it.
 If you care about healthy eating, nurture it.

-Give lots of caring to the things that you really care about.
+Give lots of caring to the things that you care about.

 On the other hand, make sure that you don’t show lots of caring for things that you don’t value.
 If you don’t want more drama, whining, negativity…then don’t show lots of caring attention.

 Even with their tiny “flea brains” they have learned to respect the limits imposed by the lid on the jar.
-Every now and then for a few minutes, you might hear an occasional tick, but then it is eventually it is completely silent.
+Now and then for a few minutes, you might hear an occasional tick, but then it is eventually it is completely silent.
 The learning is complete.

 You can then do a magical thing.
 Take the lid of the jar off, and you’ll see that the fleas keep jumping, but stay within the limits they just learned moments ago.
 They don’t jump out!